daniel-rhoades/hippo-tomcat-template/README.md

 ...
 ```

-Obviously, just replace the placeholder `<my-other-secret-pw>` with a password of your choice.
+Obviously, just replace the placeholder `<my-other-secret-pw>` with a password of your choice, and optionally change the database name and username.

 ### Create an environment setup script